 AI can also work on the candidate engagement piece as well, with automated candidate outreach throughout the process (sending reminders, check-in emails, scheduling) to make sure candidates feel informed and engaged as early as possible in the process.

 The end goal of automation is optimization-making the process more seamless for both the organization and the candidates it’s trying to reach.
 Ideally, the fancy algorithms and dynamic feedback are making sure that the talent sourcing process is evolving and relying on information, not manual touchpoints that can bog down the process.
 When the process runs more efficiently on the organization’s side, it leads to a better candidate experience as well.

-One of the most common missteps in developing a recruitment marketing strategy is lumping it together with talent acquisition.
-Again, the ultimate goal is similar—hiring the right people for the job—but there are differences between recruitment marketing and talent acquisition.
+One of the most common missteps in developing a recruitment marketing strategy is not lumping it together with talent acquisition.
+Instead, your recruitment marketing strategy should aid your overall talent acquisition strategy.
 In recruitment marketing, you’re focusing on the infrastructure around the hiring process, not necessarily the process itself.
-You’re making sure that all the necessary tools are in place right now—employer branding, job advertising, and predictive analytics.
+You’re making sure that all the necessary tools are in place right now-employer branding, job advertising, and predictive analytics.
 Recruitment marketing is what you’re doing in the present to make yourself visible and appealing as an employer.

 Embracing recruitment marketing best practices is among the most beneficial things you can do for your organization’s hiring health.
 It’s about continually improving all of the baseline qualities that attract potential candidates (brand, EVP, visible advertising in the right places), and doing so in a targeted, efficient way.
 By making recruitment marketing a permanent strategic priority alongside its talent acquisition strategies, an organization is giving itself a much-needed advantage in an increasingly crowded, chaotic recruitment field.